open-company/open-company-auth/README.md

 ### Sample JWToken

-To create a sample [JSON Web Token](https://jwt.io/) for use in development without going through a full auth cycle, create an identity EDN file formated like the ones in ```/opt/identities``` or use one of the identity EDN files provided, and run the utility:
+To create a sample [JSON Web Token](https://jwt.io/) for use in development without going through a full auth cycle, create an identity EDN file formatted like the ones in ```/opt/identities``` or use one of the identity EDN files provided, and run the utility:

 ```console
 lein run -m oc.auth.util.jwtoken -- ./opt/identities/camus.edn